scc416/random-quote-machine/README.md

 # Random Quote Machine

-A web page that displays random Quote.
+A web page that displays random quote.
 This is one of my project for [Front End Development Libraries Projects](https://www.freecodecamp.org/learn/front-end-development-libraries/) on [freeCodeCamp](https://www.freecodecamp.org/): [Build a Product Landing Page](https://www.freecodecamp.org/learn/front-end-development-libraries/front-end-development-libraries-projects/build-a-random-quote-machine).

 ## Table of Content